Kaine Baldwin

-Kaine Baldwin is an Australian rules footballer who plays for the Essendon Football Club in the Australian Football League (AFL).
-He joined the club during the Supplemental Selection Period prior to the 2021 season.
+Kaine Baldwin is a former professional Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).

+Baldwin joined the club during the Supplemental Selection Period prior to the 2021 season.
 He had previously captained South Australia's under-16 team and earned All-Australian honours.
-He made his senior debut for Essendon against Geelong in round 1 of the 2022 season.
+Baldwin made his senior debut for Essendon against Geelong in round 1 of the 2022 season.
 His parents are Helen Baldwin and Andrew Baldwin, and has one sibling, Cody Baldwin.
+Baldwin was delisted by Essendon at the conclusion of the 2024 AFL season.

+Statistics

+Updated to the end of 2024.